 Being granted admission to the College does not guarantee admission to the Vocational Nursing program.
-Before admission to the program will be considered on a space-available basis-applicants must attend an information session, take an entrance exam, and achieve satisfactory scores.
+Before admission to the program will be considered on a space-available basis, applicants must attend an information session (or watch the video), take an entrance exam, and achieve satisfactory scores.
 The information sessions are conducted on selected dates during the school year.
 To view these dates and additional information on how to gain admission to the College and enroll in the program, an applicant can contact the Vocational Nursing office at (940) 668-4291 or may access the information on the NCTC web site.

 Admission criteria have been established and enrollment is limited.
 Acceptance is based upon the applicant's performance on pre-admission testing.
 All students completing the admissions process for the LVN program are notified of their status via email from the office of Vocational Nursing.
 Students accepted into the program will then complete a criminal background check prior to acceptance.
 All International students must meet with the International Advisor in the Admissions and Registrar's Office.
-A urine drug screen is required at the start of the initial semester and is repeated during Level 3 of the program.
+A urine drug screen is required prior to attending clinical and is repeated during the third semester of the program.
+Costs are included in student fees.
+Accepted students are required to attend the orientation class or forfeit their spot on the admission roster.